GoogleCloudPlatform/professional-services/examples/bq-email-exports/README.md

 The functional steps are listed here:

-**Cloud Scheduler:** A [Cloud Scheduler](https://cloud.google.com/scheduler) job defines the time frame between periodic email exports.
+**BigQuery Scheduled Query:** A [scheduled query](https://cloud.google.com/bigquery/docs/scheduling-queries#bq_1) is set up in BigQuery.

-**Pub/Sub #1:** A [Pub/Sub](https://cloud.google.com/pubsub) topic is triggered by Cloud Scheduler.
+**Pub/Sub #1:** A Pub/Sub topic is triggered by every successful scheduled query run.

-**Cloud Function #1:** A [Cloud Function](https://cloud.google.com/functions) runs the BigQuery query and writes the results to an [anonymous table](https://cloud.google.com/bigquery/docs/cached-results#how_cached_results_are_stored).
-This query job will have a job ID prefix of `email_query`.

-**Pub/Sub #2:** The second topic is triggered by a [logging sink](https://cloud.google.com/logging/docs/export) with a filter for query job completion with the job ID prefix of `email_query`.

-**Cloud Function #2:** A second function subscribes to the above Pub/Sub topic and exports query results to GCS with a job ID prefix of `email_export`.
+**Cloud Function #1:** A [Cloud Function](https://cloud.google.com/functions) subscribes to the above Pub/Sub topic and exports query results to GCS with a job ID prefix of `email_export`.
 The GCS bucket will always hold the most recent export and this file will be overwritten for each future export.

-**Pub/Sub #3:** A third topic is triggered by a logging sink with a filter for export job completion with the job ID prefix of `email_export`.
+**Pub/Sub #2:** A second topic is triggered by a logging sink with a filter for export job completion with the job ID prefix of `email_export`.

-**Cloud Function #3:** A third function subscribes to the above Pub/Sub topic and sends the email via the SendGrid API with a link to the signed URL of the file.
+**Cloud Function #2:** A second function subscribes to the above Pub/Sub topic and sends the email via the SendGrid API with a link to the signed URL of the file.

 **SendGrid API** The [SendGrid API](https://sendgrid.com/) is a web based API that sends the signed URL as an email to users.